Hawaiian Islands: Ecology

-The arrival of the Europeans had a more significant impact, with the promotion of large-scale single-species export agriculture and livestock grazing.
-This led to increased clearing of forests, and the development of towns, adding many more species to the list of extinct animals of the Hawaiian Islands.
-As of 2009, many of the remaining endemic species are considered endangered.
+Europeans promoted large-scale monoculture, focused on exports.
+This led many more species to be added to the list of extinct animals of the Hawaiian Islands.
+As of 2009, many of the remaining endemic species were rated endangered.

 National Monument

 On June 15, 2006, President George W. Bush issued a public proclamation creating Papahānaumokuākea Marine National Monument under the Antiquities Act of 1906.
 The Monument encompasses the northwestern Hawaiian Islands and surrounding waters, forming the largest marine wildlife reserve in the world.
 In August 2010, UNESCO's World Heritage Committee added Papahānaumokuākea to its list of World Heritage Sites.
 On August 26, 2016, former President Barack Obama greatly expanded Papahānaumokuākea, quadrupling it from its original size.